pwmckenna/node-redis-locking-promise-memoizer/README.md

 ## Cache Stampedes

-Rather than protect against stampedes on redis, as redis-memoizer does, this module uses locking to ensure that only one instance of
+Rather than protect against redis [cache stampedes](http://en.wikipedia.org/wiki/Cache_stampede), as redis-memoizer does, this module uses locking to ensure that only one instance of the memoized function is called across all instances of your program.
+An in-memory memoizer is recommended to reduce the load on redis.

-This module makes some effort to minimize the effect of a [cache stampede](http://en.wikipedia.org/wiki/Cache_stampede).

 ## Installation